 9. Relying solely on job listings to find new opportunities

-If you’ve only been applying for opportunities that you’ve found on online job boards, then it could be time to broaden your search.
+If you’ve only been applying for opportunities that you’ve found on online job boards, it could be time to broaden your search.

 You don’t need to wait for a job to be advertised to enquire about working for a company.
 Sending off a few speculative emails could help you to get in the door before a role is advertised, or prompt a company that has been thinking about hiring into making a decision.

-Build up a list of companies you think you’d enjoy working for and write a personalised note to each of them, explaining why you’d love to work for them and what you could offer to their team.
+Consider building up a list of companies you think you’d enjoy working for and write a personalised note to each of them, explaining why you’d love to work for them and what you could offer to their team.

-This also demonstrates to an employer that you’re a proactive person who’s sought them out specifically.
+This demonstrates to an employer that you’re a proactive person who’s sought them out specifically.
 Even if some of the companies don’t have an opening right now, they’re far more likely to remember you and get back in touch when they do want to hire.

-You could also try having a closer look at your network to see whether there’s anyone that you know who could introduce you to people working in the industry or company that you’d like to work for.
+You could also try having a closer look at your network to see whether there’s anyone you know who could introduce you to people working in the industry or company that you’d like to work for.

 10. Putting all your eggs in one basket

-Try to think of each job application like an open door, and after you have submitted your application, picture yourself pushing the door to and moving towards the next open door, which is where your next opportunity lies, and so on.
+Try to think of each job application like an open door, and after you’ve submitted your application, picture yourself pushing the door to and moving towards the next open door, which is where your next opportunity lies, and so on.
 This will help you to increase your options and improve your chances of getting the response you want.

 11. Letting rejection affect the rest of your search